Home > Tools & Support > Common Words & Acryonms

 Public will: A shared recognition within a community, state, or other social system that a particular problem exists and there’s a shared resolve to address the situation in a certain way through sustained collective action.

-Root causes of hunger: Hunger and poverty are driven by economic and social hardships – including insufficient wages, lack of affordable housing, inadequate health care, and more – and by systemic discrimination.
-(Food Research & Action Center)
+Root causes of hunger: Hunger and poverty are driven by economic and social hardships – including insufficient wages, lack of affordable housing, inadequate health care, and more – and by systemic discrimination (Food Research & Action Center).
+At Provecho Collective, we use root cause analysis, which is a way of digging deeper to find out why hunger exists, not just looking at the surface problem, by asking questions like “what’s causing this or behind that cause?” until the underlying issues become clear.

 Social determinants of health: The conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks; access to nutritious foods, along with other factors like safe housing, racism, discrimination, education, job opportunities, income, and more, are examples.
 (Learn more about social determinants of health from the World Health Organization.
 Avoid using the acronym, SDOH or SDH, when possible.)